 Help us get the word out.
 Help us stop this bill!

 Serendipitydodah for Moms is a private Facebook group created as an extension of the Serendipitydodah blog.
-The group is secret so that only members can find it or see what is posted in the group.
+The group is set up so only members can see who is in the group and what is posted there.
 The group was started in June 2014 and presently has more than 1,100 members.
 The space was specifically created for open minded Christian moms who have LGBTQ kids and want to develop and maintain healthy, loving, authentic relationships with their LGBTQ kids.

 For more info email email@example.com